11-03-2026

 If you sleep better because you feel more comfortable, that is still a real and valuable result.
 Sleep is strongly connected to emotion and experience.

-In stress-related insomnia, it can definitely help.
+It can definitely help with stress-related insomnia.
 Don’t expect a miracle cure, but a tool that promotes relaxation.

 How heavy should a weighted blanket be?